quts/blog/content/post/2020-03-27-ubuntu-wsl/index.md

 ---
 title: Install Jenkins on WSL-Ubuntu
 date: 2020-03-27
-hero: "/images/hero-3.jpg"
+categories:
+  - "DevOps"
+tags:
+  - "Jenkins"
+  - "WSL"
+  - "Ubuntu"
-excerpt: Install Jenkins on Windows Subsystem Linux (Ubuntu)
+lead: "Install Jenkins on Windows Subsystem Linux (Ubuntu)"
-authors:
-- Vincent Chang

 ---
 If you are working on the build flow maintenance with Jenkins, how do you verify your pipeline script?
 I mean a local compiler/interpreter like MSBuild/GCC/python or something else.
 I don't know, so I would like to have a Jenkins server in my local machine, so before I deploy the script to the staging environment, I can test it locally.
 Docker image may the right choice, but in Windows OS you can not install docker and other virtual machine solution at the same time, so I want to try if WSL helps on this.
 # Launch WSL